-This is a guest article from Paul Pelletier, PMP and author of Workplace Bullying – It’s Just Bad for Business.
+This is a guest article from Paul Pelletier,

 Project managers establish and foster workplace behaviour expectations through their own leadership values and actions.
 Simply put – I believe that we learn from the examples set by those above.
 That leads to two clear choices: do you commit to a positive, respectful model for workplace culture or a disrespectful, bullying model?
 This fundamental decision impacts your organisation and also reflects back onto you as the leader.

 Until recently, workplace bullying from the top received little attention.
 Command and control project managers were often revered and feared.
 Talk in the office might sound like this – “She’s an icon of power and success but she’d be awful to work for.”